sejaldua/mooc-notes/agile-coursera/README.md

       - why have a sprint goal?
         - 1. provides coherence to the product increment
         - 2. enables flexibility with the sprint backlog
-    - sprint board = only contains issues from teh sprint backlog
+    - sprint board = only contains issues from the sprint backlog
       - often called kanban boards
     - reports
       - why agile reports?